iontorrent/sdk-docs/source/plugin/getting_started.rst

 ^^^^^^^^^^^^^
 The one required override method to implement in the plugin class is the launch method, which has only the self argument, and an unused "Data" argument with the "None" default.
-This method performs all the required actions to achieve the goal of the plugin as well as produce all the results files.
+This method performs all the required actions to achieve the goal of the plugin as well as to produce all the results files.

 .. _plugin_packaging: